toov00/HYPERLIQUID_PRICE_WIDGET/README.md

 - Check that the hex color values are properly formatted
 - Ensure there's sufficient contrast between text and background colors
-- The current palette is optimized for visibility on white backgrounds
+- The current palette uses a brownish dark gray background with light gray text for optimal contrast

 ## File Structure